GGEMS/ggems/docs/Sphinx/v1.0/source/building_and_installing.rst

 ..
 IMPORTANT::

   All previous drivers have to be installed before to install GGEMS.
-Install NVIDIA driver before Intel driver is recommanded, if the user wants to use GGEMS on both architecture.
+Install NVIDIA driver before Intel driver is recommanded, if using GGEMS on both architecture is required.

 GGEMS Installation
 ==================